-Three options were analyzed for GGS: Continue to operate on coal; Allow installation of Carbon Capture & Sequestration (CCS) equipment on Unit 2, starting in 2028; Early shutdown, no sooner than 2030.
-Forecasts of future operating costs for each option were developed by the Financial Planning Management Department, while assumptions associated with CCS were provided by the Generation Strategies Department and include capital and incremental Operation and Maintenance (O&M) costs.
-Installation of CCS would add a significant amount of auxiliary load.
+Three options were analyzed for GGS: Continue to operate on Coal; Allow installation of Carbon Capture & Sequestration (CCS) equipment on unit 2, starting in 2028; Early shutdown, no sooner than 2030.
+Forecasts of future operating costs for each option were developed by the Finance and Cost Group, while assumptions associated with CCS were provided by the Generation Strategies Group and include capital and incremental Operation and Maintenance (O&M) costs.
 It is important to note, no additional emission control equipment was assumed to be required for continued operation on coal over the study period.
-Installation of CCS equipment for Unit 1 was not studied since its costs were not known.